The Hidden Uncertainty in a Neural Networks Activations: Related Work

 \subsection{Uncertainty Estimation}

-Uncertainty estimation is related with \ac{ood} detection via the fundamental idea that uncertainty should increase outside of the training data distribution.
-Consequently, uncertainty estimation has been applied to the latter \cite{hendrycks2016baseline, lee2017training, li2017dropout, snoek2019can}.
-We discuss the relation between \ac{ood} detection and epistemic uncertainty in detail in section ~\ref{theory:uncertainties_in_ml}.
+The idea that uncertainty should increase outside of the training data distribution relates uncertainty estimation to \ac{ood} detection.
+Thus, uncertainty estimation has been applied to the latter \cite{hendrycks2016baseline, li2017dropout, snoek2019can}.
+We discuss this relation in section ~\ref{theory:uncertainties_in_ml}.

-Within uncertainty estimation, Bayesian Neural Networks \cite{neal2012bayesian,neal2011mcmc,hinton1993keeping} constitute the predominant way to quantify uncertainty, since they provide a principled approach for handling both aleatoric and epistemic uncertainty.
-Due to well known difficulties of applying them to neural networks of practical size, numerous scalable variants have been proposed \cite{hernandez2015probabilistic,kingma2015variational,gal2016dropout,zhang2017noisy, teye2018bayesian,postels2019sampling}.
+\ac{bdl} \cite{neal2012bayesian,neal2011mcmc,hinton1993keeping} constitutes the predominant way to quantify uncertainty, since it handles both aleatoric and epistemic uncertainty in a principled manner.
+Due to well known difficulties of applying \ac{bdl} to large neural networks, numerous attempts have been proposed \cite{kingma2015variational,gal2016dropout,zhang2017noisy, teye2018bayesian,postels2019sampling}.
 However, current approaches still lack scalability or quality of the predicted uncertainty.

 A parallel line of work uses the predictive conditional distribution of neural networks to quantify uncertainty \cite{bishop1994mixture,hendrycks2016baseline,lee2017training}.
 However, these approaches meet fundamental difficulties outside of the training data distribution.
 Furthermore, neural networks have been found to be poorly calibrated \cite{guo2017calibration}, which poses a challenge to all uncertainty estimates.